vallima/PRyMordial/README.md

 - diffeqpy (optional) – pip install diffeqpy

 The code can be easily modified to avoid dependencies on Numba and Numdifftools.
-Notice that for Numba this will slow down a few routines in PRyM thermo.py which involve SciPy integration.
 The optional dependencies above require:
 - the Julia programming language, https://julialang.org
 - the open-source software for scientific machine learning, https://sciml.ai